Top 5 Multi-Currency Accounts (From an Industry Insider)

 Quasi-Banks (Digital Providers)

-Digital multi-currency accounts, like Revolut and Wise, offer competitive exchange rates and low fees.
+Digital multi-currency accounts, like OFX, Revolut and Wise, offer competitive exchange rates and low fees.

 They’re similar to fully fledged accounts but you can’t pay cheques into them.